-The simplest way to do this is to use an old-fashioned piggy bank and literally save some coins and possibly some notes towards next month (or look at creating a savings account but make sure it’s not going to cost you money!)
-You shouldn’t over extend yourself though and you must pay all the debt repayments that are due and you must manage all your commitments.
+The simplest way to do this is to use an old-fashioned piggy bank and literally save some coins and possibly some notes towards next month.
+You could also look at creating a savings account, but make sure it’s not going to cost you money!
+You shouldn’t over extend yourself though as you must still manage all your commitments.
 No use in giving yourself a false sense of achievement.

 It’s also important not to be creating new debt.
 It doesn’t make sense to “save” R250 and yet you spend an extra R500 on your credit card.
 Think about it like this, your R250 that you save will likely earn 5% interest at the bank which equates to R1.04 for the month (and zero interest if it’s saved as cash).
 Your R500 debt is probably charged at 24% interest though and will cost an extra R10 for the month.
 These figures seem small because I’m using small amounts as examples but it costs you money to have debt so it’s pointless saving money when you’re also racking up debt.